 If students complete their homework regularly, we have seen a significant improvement in their Hindi.
 We also recommend watching Hindi videos and practice Hindi speaking at home.
 Students can practice learning Hindi vocab via our new online self-learning portal.
 Each student will be given online access for self-learning/flashcards ( depending on the levels and availability of the flashcards/syllabus etc.).

 14. Is the emphasis on speaking or writing Hindi?

 We focus on speaking, reading, writing, and understanding the language.
 Our 5-year-old S1 class focuses on speaking Hindi.
 We gradually introduce writing in the upper-level classes.

 15. How much homework is assigned each week?

 It depends on the class teacher.
 However, most teachers generally assign at 15-30 mins of Homework each week depending upon their class level.
 We expect kids to complete the homework in 2-3 days per week to learn effectively.

 It is rare for students to fail.
 However, if they have not been attending regularly they might have to repeat the class so that they do not struggle in the next class.

 We organize 2 major events and multiple minor/ class level celebrations.
-Major events include Kavya Paath (Hindi Poetry/ Recital) and a theme based Cultural Festival (Dance /Skit etc.) where food is also served with a nominal fee per family.
+Major events include Kavya Paath (Hindi Poetry/ Recital) and a theme-based Cultural Festival (Dance /Skit etc.) where food is also served for a nominal fee per family.
 Minor events include making art & craft related to major festivals to educate kids on Indian culture and festivals.

-20. Where can I find school syllabus and more information about the books used?
+19. Where can I find the school syllabus and more information about the books used?